dathanb/readmarks/journal.md

     - In the API's namespace within the redux state?
     - Or internally?
     - I guess it depends on how hard it is to hook as a listener into the actions.

+OK, I have the readmark display component working.
+So what's the next step?

+I guess the next step would be to feed it the current tab's URL.
+Which means I need a component to grab that.
+And since I don't want to do a ton of manual testing, means it's time to start testing.

+The Chrome API isn't available in test, so we'll have to mock it.

+Actually, we'll be exposing the subset of the Chrome API that we want to use via some facade that does exactly what we want.
+So we'll test those pieces separately -- the component that loads the URL and provides it to its children, and the API that actually communicates with Chrome to load the current tab's URL.

+Let's work on the latter initially -- it's already written, and we just need to refactor a little to be friendly to this usage pattern, and write some tests.